Airy limit for $\beta$-additions through Dunkl operators: Introduction

 \subsection{Overview}

 The focus of this article is the intersection of three topics in random matrix theory: addition of random matrices, $\beta$-ensembles, and edge universality.
-The study of addition of independent large random matrices dates back to Voiculescu, in which the author considers
+The studies of addition of independent large random matrices date back to \cite{Vo}, in which the author considers